dicksonleong/GagBook/README.md

 ==========

 GagBook is a [9GAG](http://9gag.com) app for MeeGo Harmattan and Symbian^3, written using Qt/QML.
-GagBook is using InfiniGAG API but not affiliated with 9GAG or InfiniGAG.
+GagBook is not affiliated with 9GAG.

 Features:
 * View posts in hot, trending or vote section